 Sometimes the tiniest components of the universe reveal the greatest secrets.
-For nearly a century, scientists have predicted that the neutrino—a particle that weighs so little no one has been able to measure its mass—exists and that knowledge of its mass and behavior would help explain certain aspects of big bang cosmology.
+For nearly a century, scientists have predicted the existence and explanatory power of the neutrino—a particle that weighs so little no one has been able to measure its mass.
+Knowledge of its mass and behavior could help explain certain aspects of big bang cosmology.
 Scientists may be on the verge of just such a discovery with a successful measurement of a tighter range of the particle’s mass.

 Famed physicist Enrico Fermi coined the term neutrino, which in Italian means “little neutral one,” to distinguish it from the more massive particle, the neutron.
 Neutrinos are elementary particles that interact only with gravity and the weak nuclear force.
 They are electrically neutral and possess a rest mass that is so tiny that—until a few decades ago—it was thought to be zero.
 Because the weak nuclear force has a very short range and the gravitational interaction is extremely weak, neutrinos typically pass through normal matter unimpeded and undetected.